 When the fuel tank is full, 8 segments (bars) of the indicator are turned on.
 The top segment is not used.

 Low Fuel Level Warning

-When there is only 2 segments of fuel indicated (approximately 25% fuel tank capacity or 14 L (3.7 U.S. gal.), the following warnings will be ON.
+It is active when there is only 2 segments of fuel indicated (approximately 25% fuel tank capacity or 14 L (3.7 U.S. gal.).